 1981

-Later they not only regretted their early naiveté according to the media but they
+Later they not only regretted their early naivety, according to the media, but they

-also regretted their appearance on the Some Bizarre Album because from that time
+also regretted their appearance on the Some Bizarre Album, because from that

-onwards they had to ward off against the prejudice to be part of the "futurist scene" or
+time onwards they had to ward off prejudice against being part of the Futurist scene

 bunch together and they'll never escape from it.
 We write pop music, electric pop,